euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Depending of the intensity dynamic of the specimen and the zero-padding arising from the DAC, most of the pixels will have a lot of zeros on the most significant bits.
-For this reason the amount of data could be efficiently reduced using a lossless compression in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.
+For this reason the amount of data could be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.

 When the specimen is observed with several colours, we have two strategies to acquire the mosaic, the first one is to acquire a mosaic per colour and the second one is to acquire several colours per field of view.
 Both methods have advantages and disadvantages.
 One of the differences is the uncertainty that occurs on the registration of the colour fields of view.
-When we capture several colour per field of view at the same staging position, the relative positioning error is due to the optical path.
+When we capture several colours per field of view at the same staging position, the relative positioning error is due to the optical path.
 While when we capture a mosaic per colour, the error is also due to the reproducibility of the stagger.
-The regularity of the mosaic which depends of the step positioning error is always due to the stagger precision.
+The accuracy of the tile positions on the mosaic which depends of the step positioning error is always due to the stagger precision.
 So as to perform a field of view registration without black zone in the reconstructed image, we drive the stagger with a sufficient overlapping zone on both directions.
 Another irregularity on the field of view mosaic is due to the camera alignment error according to the stagger axes that draw a sheared mosaic pattern as you can see in figure :ref:`sheared-mosaic`.
 The shearing has any serious effect on the reconstructed image since it only displaces systematically the fields of view in the mosaic frame.

 .. figure:: figure-sheared-mosaic.pdf
    :scale: 42%